The ‘Needs to Know’

 32. Just past this we turn immediately right into the car park where we come across Castle Mound…

 …& if it’s there you just have to climb it.
-Sticking to the steps please this gives us great views over the city
+Stick to the steps to reach the summit & you’ll be rewarded with great views over the city

 33. Now we retrace our steps back down the hill & over the bridge, turning straight left along the boardwalk along the river where there are several chain restaurants